QuasiData/nidavellir/docs/index.md

 ```

 ## Entities
-Entities are nothing more than unique ids used for storing components.
+Entities are unique ids used for storing components.
 ```c++
 #include "nidavellir.h"